jackharbon/walkerrr-mobile-app/README.md

 `This app was created as a final Northcoders Software Developer Bootcamp team project.
 All Rights Reserved for Northcoders.`

-Wallkerrr is a mobile application for the active outdoor amateur athlete who is looking for other people to exercise with.
+Project app is called Wallkerrr.
+It is an app that makes walking more exciting by adding an rpg element to it.

+User steps complete different quests which earn coins, these can then be used to buy armor for your base character.

+Quests will be started by the user and have a time limit in which to complete them, quests with more steps will earn better prizes.

 After login the user can:

--  register her/his own regular workouts
--  set up prefered searched new workouts
--  search and add other's workouts to favourites
--  send a message to other users
--  connect to other users to see their activities
+-  navigate through the app (Steps, Quests, Settings)
+-  vie the list of quests
+-  overview of the achievements (steps today, coins, quest progress)
+-  manage character
+-  see and buy the shop items
+-  see notifications about quests competition

 ### App presentation on Youtube